Honda EG5000CL (Discontinued)

 - Professionals who want to ensure that a power failure will not prevent them from working

-The following sections will present you in detail its power characteristics, the different outlets it offers, its overall portability, the extra features it benefits from, and any relevant emission compliance details.
+The following sections will present you in detail its power characteristics, the different outlets it offers, its overall portability, and the extra features it benefits from.

 Power & Run Time

-The Honda EG5000CL is powered by a 389 cc Honda GX390 OHV 4-stroke engine.
-It delivers 120/240V, runs on gasoline and offers a running wattage of 4,500W as well as a peak wattage of 5,000W.
+The Honda EG5000CL's design includes a gasoline-fueled 389 cc Honda GX390 OHV 4-stroke engine with cast iron sleeve.
+With a 120/240V output, it gives a running wattage of 4,500W and also a peak wattage of 5,000W.

 Outlets